 A new sales imperative: B2B selling in the Age of the Informed Consumer

 Today’s B2B marketers face a new market reality.
 Looking for the right partner, the B2B decision-maker is exposed to overwhelming amounts of information, which makes it harder to navigate in the flood of opportunities.
-While most B2B-communication focuses on providing the customer with all considerable options – the assumption being more information helps making a decision – it is, in fact, decreasing purchase ease.
+While most B2B communication focuses on providing the customer with all considerable options – the assumption being more information helps make a decision – it is, in fact, decreasing purchase ease.
 So how do we create impactful communication for the B2B segment?

 Too many cooks spoil the broth

-The number of people involved in B2B solution purchase has increased from an average of 5,4 to 6,8
+The number of people involved in B2B solution purchases has increased from an average of 5,4 to 6,8

 The solution purchase process has become twice as long, as it takes longer to evaluate all options